RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: APPENDIX

 \subsection{Limitations and Discussion}

-Our method demonstrates promising performance for person search in unknown and dynamic environments, but it is not yet an optimal solution.
+\textbf{Strategy switch problem.} Our method demonstrates promising performance for person search in unknown and dynamic environments, but it is not yet an optimal solution.
 For instance, the current approach relies on a naive Intersection over Union (IoU)-based assessment to trigger the two fields.
 However, in more complex environments where the target person might transition from dynamic occlusion to topographic occlusion, this simplistic approach can mislead the robot.
 To address this, a more sophisticated occlusion identification method could be explored.
 One potential solution is leveraging a large language model or a visual-language model to engage in chain-of-thought reasoning, enabling the system to infer the target person's occlusion state by analyzing occluders' motion cues and the surrounding environment.

-Furthermore, our method faces challenges in handling long-term disappearances caused by topographic occlusion.
+\textbf{Limitations and potential improvements in handling topographic occlusion.} Furthermore, our method faces challenges in handling long-term disappearances caused by topographic occlusion.
 Currently, the exclusion of impossible candidates relies heavily on an inference factor that is strongly tied to the duration of the disappearance.
 When the target is lost for an extended period, this factor becomes uniform across all candidates (frontiers), forcing the method to depend solely on trajectory prediction and probability inheritance.
 This limitation can result in prolonged search times.
 To mitigate this, incorporating semantic cues could improve the exclusion process.
 For example, if prior knowledge indicates that the target person is looking for a drink with an empty bottle, locations such as meeting rooms or gyms would be less likely to contain the person, allowing for more focused and efficient searching.

 Additionally, our method can be seamlessly integrated with map-dependent person-search approaches.
 By dynamically constructing occupancy maps and frontier-based topological graphs during the RPF process, it naturally generates a topo-metric map.
 The frontiers, serving as nodes, represent safe navigation points and provide maximal observational value.
 Moreover, during RPF, if the robot accompanies a single user in the same location for an extended period, these nodes can encode the user's appearance frequency, enabling a more efficient and targeted person search.